 But even still, let’s for a minute pretend that there wasn’t any scientific evidence at all for eating real food.
 Let’s also pretend there are no scientific studies that have proven our thoughts, exercise routine, stress levels, relationships, cleanliness of our water, and exposure to toxins affect our health – wouldn’t we know this anyway?
 Isn’t it common sense that what we use to feed ourselves and how we live would either build health in the body or disease?

-What's the worst that can happen if we eat real food, support sustainable community initiatives, move more, smile more, sleep more (if we need it), take in less chemicals, and pay attention not just to our food but to our lives?
+What’s the worst that can happen if we eat quality food, support sustainable community initiatives, move more, smile more, sleep more (if we need it), take in less chemicals, and pay attention not just to our food but to our lives?
 The worst that can happen is that nothing changes.
 Nothing at all.

 But what’s the best that can happen from doing this?